santinx07/adventurePark/README.md

 # adventurePark
-A platformer adventure game made by David and Santi.
+A platformer adventure game made by David and Santiago.

-This game cost $0.00000000000001
+Credits:
-Thank you for buying the game
+Favicon from favicon.io